Abdul Ghani Kohli

-Abdul Ghani Kohli is a member of Jammu and Kashmir Legislative Assembly elected in 2014 from Kalakote in Rajouri district as a candidate of Bharatiya Janata Party.
+Abdul Ghani Kohli (born 1943) is an Indian politician from Jammu and Kashmir.
+He was a member of Jammu and Kashmir Legislative Assembly elected in 2014 from Kalakote in Rajouri district as a candidate of Bharatiya Janata Party.
 He defeated Rashpal Singh of National Conference by 6,178 votes.
+He became the first Muslim MLA to win on BJP ticket in Jammu and Kashmir.
+The BJP replaced him by Thakur Randhir Singh ji to contest the 2024 Assembly election from the new Kalakote-Sunderbani constituency, who won.

+Education

 Kohli obtained a bachelor's degree in civil engineering from University of Kashmir in 1968.